Fee farm grant: Types

 The Landlord and Tenant Law Amendment (Ireland) Act 1860 (i.e. Deasy's Act) allowed for the creation of express fee farm grants.

 Reform

-In Ireland the Land and Conveyancing Law Reform Act 2009 (Section 12) does not allow the creation of any new fee farm grants, and where any such attempt is made a fee simple is automatically created instead.
+In Ireland, the Land and Conveyancing Law Reform Act 2009 (Section 12) does not allow the creation of any new fee farm grants, and where any such attempt is made a fee simple is automatically created instead.
 The act did not alter the status of any existing fee farm grants.
+Likewise in Northern Ireland, article 28 of the Property (Northern Ireland) Order 1997 prohibits the creation of new fee farm grants since 10 January 2000 without prejudice to existing fee farm grants made before that date.